Motutapu Island

-Motutapu Island (otherwise known as Motutapu) is a 1510 ha island in the Hauraki Gulf to the northeast of the city of Auckland, New Zealand.
+Motutapu Island is a 1510 ha island in the Hauraki Gulf to the northeast of the city of Auckland, New Zealand.
 The island is part of the Hauraki Gulf Maritime Park.
-Its full name, rarely used, is Te Motutapu a Taikehu, "The sacred island of Taikehu", Taikehu having been a tohunga (tribal priest) of the Tainui iwi.
-'Motutapu', meaning "sacred" or "sanctuary" island, is a term used for various islands in a number of Polynesian cultures.
 The island can be accessed via regular ferry services departing from Auckland City.

+Etymology

+Motutapu's full name in Māori, rarely used, is Te Motutapu a Taikehu, 'The sacred island of Taikehu', a tohunga (tribal priest) of the Tainui tribe.
+Motutapu, meaning 'sacred' or 'sanctuary' island, is a term used for various islands in a number of Polynesian cultures.

 Geography

-Approximately 18,000 years ago during the Last Glacial Maximum when sea levels were over 100 metres lower than present day levels, Motutapu Island was landlocked to the North Island, surrounded by a vast coastal plain where the Hauraki Gulf / Tīkapa Moana exists today.
+Approximately 18,000 years ago during the Last Glacial Maximum when sea levels were over 100 metres lower than present day levels, Motutapu Island was landlocked to the North Island, surrounded by a vast coastal plain where the Hauraki Gulf exists today.
 Sea levels began to rise 7,000 years ago, after which Motutapu became an island separated from the rest of New Zealand.